ATA Carnet's - A passport for goods

 What are the benefits of using an ATA Carnet?

-Due to less customs formalities, loads are more secure and cross borders quickly and easily – meaning that when working to a tight deadline, or moving time sensitive goods, an ATA Carnet is the perfect option.
+Due to fewer customs formalities, loads are more secure and cross borders quickly and easily – meaning that when working to a tight deadline, or moving time-sensitive goods, an ATA Carnet is the perfect option.

 So if your goods delivery is time sensitive then this is a perfect solution to get them there quickly or to hit a delivery deadline.